okoala/awesome-stars/README.md

 - [mux](https://github.com/ide/mux) - Creates a promise that waits for the promises in nested data structures and resolves to data structures of the same form.
 It recursively traverses the input data structure and multiplexes its promises.
 - [paper-for-mac](https://github.com/williambout/paper-for-mac) - 🖥 Unofficial Dropbox Paper client for macOS
 - [ityped](https://github.com/luisvinicius167/ityped) - Dead simple Javascript animated typing, with no dependencies.
-- [prettier](https://github.com/prettier/prettier) - Prettier is an opinionated JavaScript formatter.
+- [prettier](https://github.com/prettier/prettier) - Prettier is an opinionated code formatter.
 - [Numeral-js](https://github.com/adamwdraper/Numeral-js) - A javascript library for formatting and manipulating numbers.
 - [viz.js](https://github.com/mdaines/viz.js) - A hack to put Graphviz on the web.
-- [peasy-js](https://github.com/peasy/peasy-js) - A middle tier framework for javascript
+- [peasy-js](https://github.com/peasy/peasy-js) - A middle tier micro-framework for javascript
 - [favesound-mobx](https://github.com/rwieruch/favesound-mobx) - A SoundCloud Client in React + MobX running in production.
 Live Demo and Source Code to explore React + MobX.
 Refactored from favesound-redux
 - [clean-code-javascript](https://github.com/ryanmcdermott/clean-code-javascript) - :bathtub: Clean Code concepts adapted for JavaScript
 - [Hygieia](https://github.com/capitalone/Hygieia) - CapitalOne  DevOps Dashboard